Refrigeration using solar power

 Bernard Preston

 Bernard Preston is a physics major who continued his studies after teaching high school science for nearly a decade to become a DC.
-After forty years in practice he is now semi-retired; pottering in his organic garden, with his solar generator and flying gliders over the weekend; refrigeration using solar power is just one small benefit of going green.
+After forty years in practice he is now semi-retired; pottering in his organic garden, playing with his solar generator and flying gliders over the weekend; refrigeration using the sun's energy is just one small benefit of going green.

-Live life at full-speed is his motto, foot flat on the accelerator and expect to drop dead in harness with all your marbles intact.
+Live life at full-speed is his motto, foot flat on the accelerator and hope to drop dead in harness with all your marbles intact.
 No old age home and dementia for him.

 Refrigeration using solar power is just one of his little interests.
 An air-conditioner energised during the day by the sun is his next chore.